JetLagUK/BFZ1-Google-Docs-Code/README.md

 # Set Up
 This section will set up and link the code and documents.
 A test example will also be provided which will be run using the exact code as presented.
 ## 1. Spreadsheet
 You can start off with a blank Spreadsheet.
 Copy the Spreadsheet ID, which is found in the URL between the `d/` and `/edit` portions.
 Click on "Extentions" and then "App Scripts".
-Take not of the name of the Tab in the spreadsheet you wish to work with.
+Take note of the name of the Tab in the spreadsheet you wish to work with.

 ### For Our Example
 Insert `Random Name` into cell A1 and `Purple Battle` into H1.
 Rename the tab `Station Claims`.